mingshanhee/SimpleRNN-Optimisation-And-Analysis/README.md

 **Resolution**:
 - Batch Processing: Enable the model to process multiple sentences in parallel.
 - Dynamic Batch Sizing: Adjust batch sizes according to the longest sequence within each batch to optimise resource usage.
+- Dataloader: Spawn multiple background worker processes to prepare data while the GPU is busy training.

 ### Training Efficiency #2